JanaMus/Augusta/README.md

 ```
 Example data files are available in the "data" folder.<br />
 *Note: run time for C. Beijerinckii example data approximates 2 days.*

-## Quide
-Documentation and tutorials are available at https://augusta.readthedocs.io.